Sum of Measures 1—5 (Total Package)

 PHP120 billion credit guarantee for affected small businesses.
 As of end-June 2020, PHP37.5 billion in guarantees have been approved.

-(i) PHP10 billion Land Bank of the Philippines loan program for LGUs to increase their emergency funding. (ii) PHP2.8 billion additional funding for DA’s Survival and Recovery Assistance Program (SURE Aid)for affected farmers and fishers. (iii) PHP1.203 billion for DTI loan program for micro, small, and medium enterprises (MSMEs) for enterprise development training and livelihood kits.
-As of July 29, the Department of Trade and Industry announced a new funding source worth PHP3 billion for its CARES lending program for MSMEs.
+(i) PHP10 billion Land Bank of the Philippines loan program for LGUs to increase their emergency funding.
+As of 10 October 2020, an additional PHP10 billion has been made available. (ii) PHP2.8 billion additional funding for DA’s Survival and Recovery Assistance Program (SURE Aid)for affected farmers and fishers. (iii) PHP1.203 billion for DTI loan program for micro, small, and medium enterprises (MSMEs) for enterprise development training and livelihood kits.
+As of 29 July 2020, the Department of Trade and Industry announced a new funding source worth PHP3 billion for its CARES lending program for MSMEs.
 A further PHP1 billion in additional funding was secured from state-owned banks. (iv) Up to PHP15 million loan assistance from the DA for micro and small enterprises engaged in agriculture and fisheries production. (v) PHP3 billion lending program for "study now, pay later" schemes in private schools by the Land Bank of the Philippines.
-As of July 7, PHP260 million have been approved. (vi) July 10, PHP1.5 billion LBP I-Study lending program offering short-term (<1 year) loans for preschool to secondary students and term loans (up to 3 years) for tertiary students.
+As of 7 July 2020, PHP260 million have been approved. (vi) 10 July 2020, PHP1.5 billion LBP I-Study lending program offering short-term (<1 year) loans for preschool to secondary students and term loans (up to 3 years) for tertiary students.